Side by Side—A History of Sand and Steel

 – Blast Furnace at ArcelorMittal.
 Photo courtesy of ArcelorMittal.

-But if you look closely enough, you’ll see nature coexisting with the steel plants and other industry of the Indiana Dunes area.
-Indiana Dunes Country is home to ArcelorMittal, U.S. Steel’s Midwest Plant, and other steel companies.
+But if you look closely enough, you’ll see nature coexisting with the steel plants and other industries.
+The Indiana Dunes area is home to Cleveland Cliffs, U.S. Steel’s Midwest Plant, and other steel companies.
 And located between ArcelorMittal and U.S. Steel’s Midwest Plant is the Port of Indiana, which handles more ocean-going cargo than any other U.S. port on the Great Lakes.

 Although tours are not currently available for visitors, the steel mills can be viewed by driving along U.S. 12 from Chesterton to Portage.